represent

 • act for

-less formal, used in everyday contexts
+less formal, often used in business or legal contexts

 • speak for